m4v15/elm-to-fac/README.md

 # elm-to-fac
 A basic elm app that takes a post code and gives a list of journey times to get to FAC bethnal green.
-Converted from the original JS of [this travel app made by FAC11](https://github.com/FAC-11/3To5)
+Inspired by [this travel app made by FAC11](https://github.com/FAC-11/3To5)

 ## Structure
 ```